|Attending lectures at La Trobe University Bendigo|

 Under the agreement, attendance by our members should not generate extra work or costs for the university, so we can only attend lectures, but not tutorials, field visits or practicals – and of course we don’t have to do any assessed work.
 This means we can just listen and do as much, or as little, of the recommended reading as we feel like.

 Other students on the campus have been welcoming to our members, and some have shared notes and online material which is not accessible to us.
 Some lecturers have also relaxed the rules on extra events.
 One of our members ended up in the State Archives reading to a blind student and a young student who couldn’t ‘read that old writing’.
+It also means the University has the right to exclude us from particular subjects where the class is already full, or for other reasons – though generally we have been able to attend subjects we’ve chosen.

 Choosing a Subject